 At Sixgill™, we’ve embrace the idea of utilizing technology to improve business processes, applying it directly to the platforms we use for communications.
 We’ve developed a productivity solution that harnesses proximity knowledge to make communications with workers themselves dynamic to the situation at hand.

 It is actionable by nature, tied to where people are and who they are interacting with.
 We believe that proximity technology is the key to tailoring successful communications and impacts how responsive and how productive people will be.

-And that the mobile nature of the workforce itself is best suited to proximity communication and productivity solution that ties what information people receive to where and when they receive it.
+And that the mobile nature of the workforce itself is best suited to a solution where proximity in communication and productivity can tie what information people receive to where and when they receive it.